-The Voyage of Entr´acte Part IV--Into The Pacific
+The Voyage of Entr´acte Part III--Into The Pacific

 Scotland Bay, Trinidad